yenjordan/terminus/README.md

    - Ensure PostgreSQL is running
    - Check database credentials in `.env`
-   - Try resetting the database using `python manage.py reset_db`
+   - For a full reset, see the 'If you encounter database errors' section above (involves Docker volume removal).
    - Check backend logs for specific error messages

 2. User Registration fails: